chime-experiment/mkchimeenv/README.md

 To speed up the creation you can use the `--fast` option to the create command.
 This will turn off build isolation when pip is installing the packages, which will give a large speed boost (especially on cedar), but may be less robust.
+This option generally does not work on macOS.

+When using language tools such as Pylance (which is generally enabled by default in VSCode) or other type-checkers, the `--compat` flag should be used.
+The CHIME libraries are installed in editable mode, and recent updates to setuptools will break language tools ability to find the source files associated with any packages installed in editable mode.
+This flag enables legacy editable install behaviour, allowing Pylance and other tools to work correctly.